 Signs and Symptoms of Pudendal Neuralgia

-The signs and symptoms of pudendal neuralgia are usually unilateral, however sometimes it could be bilateral.
+The signs and symptoms of pudendal neuralgia are usually unilateral, however, sometimes it could be bilateral.

 The signs and symptoms of Pudendal neuralgia get worse while sitting and they tend to get better while lying down or standing up.
-However, as the disease progresses the pain becomes constant regardless of the body’s position, but gets even worse, while sitting down.
+However, as the disease progresses the pain becomes constant regardless of the body’s position but gets even worse while sitting down.
 In many cases, patients suffering from pudendal neuralgia are not able to sit at all.
-Others however are able to sit for just a couple of minutes, until the pain becomes unbearable.
+Others, however, are able to sit for just a couple of minutes, until the pain becomes unbearable.

-Another characteristic symptom of pudendal neuralgia includes a sensation of a foreign body in the vagina, perineum and rectum.
+Another characteristic symptom of pudendal neuralgia includes a sensation of a foreign body in the vagina, perineum, and rectum.
 Urination and defection also cause pain.
 Pain while having sexual activity is so intense, that these patients suffering from pudendal neuralgia are not able to engage in sexual activity at all.

 How is Pudendal Neuralgia Diagnosed?

-It is very difficult to diagnose pudendal neuralgia, as there is no specific diagnosis test to confirm it.
+It is very difficult to diagnose pudendal neuralgia, as there is no specific diagnostic test to confirm it.
 The diagnosis of pudendal neuralgia is based on the history, anamnesis and physical examination of the patient.

 Pudendal Neuralgia Treatment

 Medications are recommended for patients who can’t change their lifestyle.
-The most used medications for treating pudendal neuralgia include: muscle relaxants, analgesics and anticonvulsants.
+The most used medications for treating pudendal neuralgia include muscle relaxants, analgesics, and anticonvulsants.

 In cases when the cause of pudendal neuralgia is muscle spasms of the pelvic floor, physical therapy is a treatment option.
 The role of physical therapy is to relax the pelvic floor muscles.

-Steroid injections as well as local anesthetics around the pudendal nerves are another treatment option for patients suffering from pudendal neuralgia.
-In women these injections can be performed unguided and transvaginal, or even guided by ultrasound, CT – scan or fluoroscopy in both men and women.
+Steroid injections, as well as local anesthetics around the pudendal nerves, are another treatment option for patients suffering from pudendal neuralgia.
+In women, these injections can be performed unguided and transvaginal, or even guided by ultrasound, CT – scan or fluoroscopy in both men and women.